davidegat/AIRCBot/README.md

 - User will be de-authenticated upon: nick change, channel part, disconnection.
 - Implements basic anti-brute-force measures with temporary blocking for failed login attempts.
 - Uses a local LLM setup by default to increase privacy.
-- Secure connection is supported by python irc libraries.
+- Secure connection is supported by Python IRC libraries.
-- Inputs/Outputs sanitized to avoid LLM to generate and send raw commands if prompted to do so.
+- Inputs/Outputs sanitized to avoid LLM generating and sending raw commands if prompted to do so.
-- Implements ignore system for users tricking LLM into generating raw commands (ignore list resets when program restarts).
+- Implements an ignore system for users attempting to trick the LLM into generating raw commands (ignore list resets when the program restarts).

 ![image](https://github.com/user-attachments/assets/f21ea601-8cc8-4a9f-8d90-7084c0271f87)